 Khazmine spent her days either hunkered down in to avoid the rains or begging for work in Merchant’s Quarter.
 No one in Cheapside would hire a half-breed “abomination,” so she didn’t bother to ask.
 To be fair, Khazmine did pick-pocket several lesser nobles to afford food, and Cheapsiders were justified in being suspicious of her.
 Regardless of her efforts, Khazmine had exhausted nearly every possibility for work from peddlers and tradespeople on the strip by the evening of the seventh day.

 Hungry, drained, and low on spirits, Khazmine was just about to try her luck as a char girl at The Blanched Hart tavern when a peel of hideous laughter erupted from behind her.
 It was so loud and obnoxious that a few passersby even stopped to witness what was going on.
-Khazmine swallowed hard, drew her ears back, and clenched her shaking fists at her sides to brace for another round of humiliation.
+Khazmine swallowed hard, drew her ears back, and clenched her shaking fists at her sides to brace for another challenge to her tenuous survival.

 See all